 |Teacher Education Grade Specific||3||NA|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2019-2020, 392 students took at least one online class at Calvary University.
-This is an increase from the 330 students who took online classes the previous year.
+In 2020-2021, 304 students took at least one online class at Calvary University.
+This is a decrease from the 392 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.